Last updated on 7th December 2022

 As you can see, explainer videos can yield fantastic results for businesses of all size, no matter the industry they work within.
 Just like these brands, you could see a surge in monthly revenue, social shares and conversions – all from one single explainer video!

-To learn more about the costs of explainer videos, head over and download our eBook.
-Detailing everything you’ll need to know the costs associated with outsourcing video creation, you’ll understand the pricing of an explainer video and calculate the possible ROI of your campaign.
-In addition, we recently contacted 70 companies to evaluate the benchmark cost of a 1 minute video across the industry.
-Take a look for some interesting stats!
+To learn more about the costs of explainer videos, head over to How Much Does An Explainer Video Cost?
+(2023) where we recently contacted 242 companies to evaluate the benchmark cost of a 1 minute animated video across the industry.
+Take a look for some interesting findings!